More than £23.1m investment is going to help Regenerate, Renew and Revitalise Goldthorpe, Thurnscoe and Bolton upon Dearne through the Towns Fund.

 An evidence-based Town Investment Plan for Goldthorpe was put together.
 This was based on community and stakeholder input and submitted to the government in December 2020.

+The Goldthorpe Towns Fund Board are the steering and decision-making body in developing the Town Investment Plan.
 In March 2021 the government approved a £23.1m investment in the Dearne Valley to realise our Town Investment Plan.

 Employment land - new roundabout and Goldthorpe Towns Commercial Investment Fund